-3 HIV genotyping will be performed in real-time at a laboratory that is used for clinical care at the study site; these results will be provided to the study site and participant.
-Additional resistance assessments/testing may be performed retrospectively using stored samples shipped to the HPTN NL; those results will not be reported back to study sites or participants.
+HIV genotyping may be performed in real-time at a laboratory that is used for clinical care at the study site; these results will be provided to the study site and participant.
+Additional resistance assessments/testing may be performed retrospectively using stored samples shipped to the HPTN LC; those results will not be reported back to study sites or participants.

-4 In addition to plasma stored at other scheduled visits, additional plasma aliquots must be stored at the time of HIV diagnosis (confirmatory visit) and other visits indicated in Appendix IB.
-Stored plasma samples from HIV seroconverters will be shipped to the HPTN NL; sites should store samples until they receive a request for shipping from the SDMC.
-These samples may be used for HIV diagnostic testing, QA testing, Pharmacology testing, resistance testing, and other testing (see footnote 5).

-5 Additional testing may be performed at the HPTN NL.
-At the discretion of the HPTN NL, this testing may be performed at another laboratory (e.g., at one of the study sites, at the U.S., CDC, or at another laboratory with special expertise).
+- In addition to plasma stored at other scheduled visits, additional plasma aliquots must be stored at the time of HIV diagnosis (confirmatory visit) and other visits indicated in Appendix IB.
+Stored plasma samples from HIV seroconverters will be shipped to the HPTN LC; sites should store samples until they receive a request for shipping from the SDMC.
+These samples may be used for HIV diagnostic testing, QA testing, Pharmacology testing, resistance testing, and other testing (see footnote 5). - Additional testing may be performed at the HPTN LC.
+At the discretion of the HPTN LC, this testing may be performed at another laboratory (e.g., at one of the study sites, at the U.S., CDC, or at another laboratory with special expertise).
 Results of this testing will not be returned to study sites or study participants.
-This testing may include additional HIV genotyping/sequencing assays, HIV phenotyping, HIV subtyping, minority variants assays, other assays to characterize HIV viruses and/or the host response to HIV infection.

-6 If the time of HIV diagnosis (confirmatory visit) occurs at a visit where lysed PBMCs are not already being collected, they should also be collected at this visit for any participant who reports that he used PrEP within 60 days of the confirmatory visit.
+This testing may include additional HIV genotyping/sequencing assays, HIV phenotyping, HIV subtyping, minority variants assays, other assays to characterize HIV viruses and/or the host response to HIV infection. - If the time of HIV diagnosis (confirmatory visit) occurs at a visit where lysed PBMCs are not already being collected, they should also be collected at this visit.